nspcc-dev/neofs-spec/06-blockchain/03-balance.md

 func NewEpoch(epochNum int)
 ```

-NewEpoch is a method that checks timeout on lock accounts and return assets if lock is not available anymore\.
-Can be invoked only by NewEpoch method of Netmap contract\.
+NewEpoch is a method that checks timeout on lock accounts and returns assets if lock is not available anymore\.
+It can be invoked only by NewEpoch method of Netmap contract\.

-Produces Transfer and TransferX notifications\.
+It produces Transfer and TransferX notifications\.

 ##### Symbol